Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 This information is compiled, integrated and analyzed as part of the process of producing physical flow estimates.

 Major suppliers of data within Statistics Canada are the Industry Accounts Division and the Environment, Energy and Transportation Statistics Division.
-Environment Canada and Natural Resources Canada are the main external data providers.
+Environment and Climate Change Canada and Natural Resources Canada are the main external data providers.
 More details on data sources are provided in the estimation section below.

 In the process of preparing statistical estimates, data from various sources are confronted, analyzed by subject-matter experts, and used to compile estimates that are consistent with other estimates in the CSNA to provide a valid and coherent statistical picture of the subject matter.
 Consistency is a key feature of the statistics produced by the CSNA and the PFA.
 Data in physical units of measure are confronted with the CSNA's monetary estimates to ensure this consistency.
 This integration process can lead to revisions to both the physical and the monetary source data, and helps improve the quality of both the source data and the resulting accounts.